Olliebrown/tockit/README.md

 CRICKET_SERVER_ADDRESS=[the IP address of your switch]
 ```

-To run Tocket, start the repeater server with `npm run server` then open your favorite browser and visit `http://localhost:[LISTEN_PORT]`.
+To run Tockit, start the repeater server with `npm run server` then open your favorite browser and visit `http://localhost:[LISTEN_PORT]`.

 ## Developers
 Both the client and server scripts have dev variants (`client:dev` and `server:dev`).
 If you run these, it will monitor files for changes and restart or re-package automatically.
 You will still need to refresh your browser to see the client changes.